 Ranching Heritage Challenges are open to any horse bred by an AQHA Ranching Heritage Breeder.
 Anyone who owns an eligible horse can compete in one of the multiple age and skill level divisions offered for both horse and rider.
-Classes include working ranch horse, ranch riding, team roping, ranch cutting and barrel racing.
+Classes include working ranch horse, ranch riding, team roping, ranch cutting, barrel racing, breakaway roping, and steer stopping.

 Refer to the 2023 AQHA Rulebook for class rules.

 Compete in a class at one Challenge in order to qualify for the 2025 RHC Finals

 - January 11 - February 3, 2024 - Fort Worth Stock Show & Rodeo, Fort Worth, Texas